 Ever wondered what it’s like to start your own business?
-In August 2016, Alterkeys co-founder Chema Gonzalez came on campus to share his own personal experience starting a business.
+In August 2016, Alterkeys co-founder Chema Gonzalez came on campus to share his own personal experience launching a new business.
 Talking with Les Roches students specializing in Entrepreneurship, Chema explained how he quit his job at one of the UK’s biggest banks to concentrate full-time on creating a hospitality startup.

 First of all, why become an entrepreneur at all?
 While some may dream of potential perks like money, fame or being your own boss and setting your own hours, for Chema, the answer boils down to one thing:

 When you’re an entrepreneur, you own your life.

 In Chema’s case, the idea of getting into the hospitality industry — and starting a new business — came about by chance.
 Back in 2011, Chema was living in London and working in the banking industry.
 “Did I love my job?
 I hated it.
 So I was always trying to come up with something to get me out of it,” Chema recalled.
 That “something” came when Chema and his friend, Joan Muni, decided to rent out their London apartment while they were away over the Christmas holidays.
 What seemed like a good idea in theory turned out to be much harder in practice.
 Chema and Joan had no secure way to find someone reliable to rent their home and ensure payment of the rental fees.
 At the end, their apartment remained empty over the holidays, but the experience got them thinking: Wouldn’t it be great if there were a safe way to rent out private homes for short-term use?
 And so, the idea for Alterkeys was born.